 Syracuse University is committed to our employees and providing an exceptional work environment.
 We have worked diligently to manage the process on behalf of our staff in a fair and fiscally responsible manner.

-If you have any questions about the FLSA and its impact on you, feel free to call the Office of Human Resources.
+If you have any questions about the FLSA and its impact on you, please reach out to HR Shared Services at 315.443.4042.